Fed survey finds economy slowing in some areas of country

 WASHINGTON -- A Federal Reserve survey of U.S. business conditions has found modest economic gains at the start of the year, although some parts of the country saw slowdowns stemming from a renewed surge of COVID-19 cases.

+But three districts — New York, Philadelphia and Cleveland — said that activity had weakened.
+Two districts — St. Louis and Kansas City — said activity was generally unchanged since the last Fed meeting in mid-December.

-It said reports on consumer spending, which drives 70% of economic activity, were mixed.
+The Fed said that reports on consumer spending, which drives 70% of economic activity, were mixed.
 Some districts reported declines in retail sales and demand for hospitality and leisure services as local governments imposed stricter measures in an effort to contain the surge in virus cases.

 “Although the prospect of COVID-19 vaccines has bolstered business optimism for 2021 growth, this has been tempered by concern over the recent virus resurgence and the implications for near-term business conditions,” the Fed said.